DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Introduction

 The balance between various trade-offs in the DLCM framework differs from known frameworks in various ways.
 Unlike off-lattice models like Vertex and Voronoi \cite{meineke2001voronoi}, DLCM does not keep track of a continuous representation of cell shape or position in fine detail, allowing for efficient simulations of models whenever the effects of such details are negligible.
 The cellular mechanics in the framework is based on continuous physics facilitating a physical interpretation as well as mean-field behavior analysis \cite{blom2024morphological}.
 This is in contrast to, e.g., cellular Potts models where certain non-local mechanisms severely complicate such analysis \cite{anja2012cpm}, or general cellular automata for which a well-defined continuous physics in the limit is not guaranteed under given update rules.
 In line also with other frameworks for multicellular systems, DLCM allows any time-continuous effects to be added in a consistent way, using individual cell data for heterogeneous populations, and continuous steady state quantities for the micro-environment.

 In this paper, we develop the DLCM solver details in \S\ref{sec:solver}, followed by a suite of test cases using the solver in \S\ref{sec:results} intended to highlight its expressiveness, interpretability, and ability to reproduce behaviors in a selection of benchmark models.
-Motivated in part by the framework comparisons in \cite{osborne2017comparing}, we apply the DLCM framework to the cell sorting benchmark and Delta-Notch signaling models in addition to models of tumor growth and a variety of chemotaxis models in two and three spatial dimensions, demonstrating the solver's capacity to handle a wide range of problems.
+Motivated in part by the framework comparisons in \cite{osborne2017comparing}, we apply the DLCM framework to the cell sorting benchmark and Hes1 signaling model in addition to models of tumor growth and a variety of chemotaxis models in two and three spatial dimensions, demonstrating the solver's capacity to handle a wide range of problems.
 The solver simulations reproduce the pattern-formation in the sorting and signaling experiments and exemplify physical interpretability using the tumor model.
 Notably, the proposed treatment of surface tension is a novel contribution in the context and offers a mechanical interpretation at the macroscopic level.
-While we do not yet utilize the full potential of the framework's efficiency, we do include a theoretical derivation of the solver's computational complexity which indicates optimal performance in the setting.
-We discuss the potential and limitations of the solver alongside future improvements in \S\ref{sec:discussion}.
+While we do not yet utilize the full potential of the framework's efficiency, in \S\ref{sec:solver_complexity} we do include a theoretical derivation of the solver's computational complexity which indicates optimal performance in the setting.
+Here we also assess in what sense the solver is consistent with the model physics.
+We discuss the potential and limitations of the solver alongside future developments in \S\ref{sec:discussion}.